olivierverwoerd/HU-Vision-1718-Marvin/readme.md

-# Project Vision by Renske Kuip en Olivier Verwoerd
+# Project Vision by Renske Kuip and Olivier Verwoerd